PROFESSOR (CHIEF) HON. NATHANIEL DUROJAYE (N.D) OYERINDE (OBE): THE FIRST NIGERIAN PROFESSOR

 Professor (Chief) Hon.
-Nathaniel Durojaye Oyerinde died on 18th April 1977 at the ripe age of 102.
+Nathaniel Durojaye Oyerinde, the first Nigerian Professor died on 18th April 1977 at the ripe age of 102.

 Without any iota of doubt, Professor (Chief) Hon.
 Nathaniel Durojaye Oyerinde (OBE) was a patriot.
 His efforts to transfer the educational model of Tuskegee and Hampton Institutes to Ogbomoso may be rational considering the reality of the economic situation in the town but the demand of the people for the encouragement given by the British to literary education spelled the doom of his efforts.

 It is for this reason that he is criticised by some elements today in Ogbomoso for not encouraging education in the town along the right lines.
 It is significant, however, that Oyerinde was not against higher education; he readily cooperated with the people in their demand for a secondary grammar school after 1944.
 The Ogbomoso People’s Institute was the antecedent for the Ogbomoso Grammar School.

 His role in politics was also bound to be misunderstood by many sectors in the town.
 To the Muslims, he was the leader of the Christian group that tried to dominate the town’s government.
 This apprehension was shared by many of the Chiefs and successive Baale before Baale Oke Lanipekun Laoye.
-The more militant among the OPU were impatient of his methods.
+The more militant among the OPU were impatient with his methods.
 Only the British Officers realised his great contributions to the administrative progress of the town.

 In spite of reproaches from his opponents, all agree as to his strength of character, his sense of probity, and fair play.
 Had Professor N.D Oyerinde joined the Nigerian Public Service, he would have been a most successful civil servant.
 But as a politician, his moderate approach to many issues seems to portray him as a weakling.